 Grade 1 back muscle strains should be actively rested.
-For example ease down training for a week or two but no need to stop unless there is pain.
+For example, ease down training for a week or two but no need to stop unless there is a pain.
 If you are aware at the time of injury then apply ice or cold therapy for the first 24 hours to ease pain and

 Change activities to those which do not cause pain.
 Running is likely to aggravate a back muscle strain.
 Use a heat retainer or back brace until you feel no pain.
 See a sports injury professional or therapist who specializes in back problems.

 Treatment of grade 2 back muscle strains involves rest from all activities.
 Apply ice or cold therapy in the acute stage with is usually the first 24 to 48 hours.
-Ice can be applied for 10 to 15 minutes every hour if needed although not directly to the skin.
+Ice can be applied for 10 to 15 minutes every hour if not directly to the skin.
 Use a wet tea towel or commercially available cold wrap.
 See a sports injury professional for rehabilitation advice.